ACGME Programs

 A program director, who must be the faculty member of the program, has authority and accountability for the overall program, including compliance with all applicable program requirements.
 If the current program director plans to separate from UCSF, step down from the role, retire, or go on extended leave, a new interim or permanent program director must be appointed.
 The Designated Institutional Official (DIO) and Graduate Medical Education Committee (GMEC) must review and approve a program’s request to change their program director before the request is submitted to the program’s review committee.

-A complement is the maximum number of residents or fellows approved by a Review Committee per PGY level and/or per program based upon availability of resources.
+A complement is the maximum number of residents or fellows approved by a Review Committee per program based upon availability of resources.
 Programs are required to request approval of all complement changes, whether temporary or permanent, by the Graduate Medical Education Committee (GMEC).

-Additionally, permanent increases require prior approval from the program’s Review Committee.
-Temporary complement increases fewer than 90 days may not need Review Committee approval but must still be submitted for GMEC review.
+Temporary complement increases fewer than 90 days (ex: trainee returning from leave) may not need Review Committee approval but must still be submitted for GMEC review.
 Specialty-specific instructions for requesting a complement increase are found in the “Documents and Resources” page of the applicable specialty section of the ACGME website.

-Programs should begin preparing their request for a change in resident complement far in advance since it requires a substantial amount of time to collect data.
+Temporary complement increases can be submitted to GMEC at any time (please review GMEC submission dates).
+Programs seeking permanent accredited program expansion (permanent complement increase) should begin preparing their request far in advance since it requires a substantial amount of time for approval.
+Deadlines for permanent accredited program expansion are March 1st and September 1st.
 Please follow the link below for information on how to submit a complement change to GMEC:

 Exceptionally Qualified Applicant

-Program Changes in Structure or Duration of Education
+Program Changes in Structure, Duration of Education or Shift in Trainee FTE at Clinical Sites

-A major change refers to any significant modification to the structure or curriculum of an ACGME accredited residency or fellowship program.
+A major change refers to any significant modification to the structure or curriculum of an ACGME-accredited residency or fellowship program.
 All major changes require formal review and approval by the Designated Institutional Official (DIO) and the Graduate Medical Education Committee (GMEC) before they take effect.
-These changes can include shifts in curriculum, resident/fellow assignments, or rotation lengths that impact resident/fellow education.
+These changes can include shifts in curriculum, resident/fellow assignments (including shift of resident FTE among clinical sites), or rotation lengths that impact resident/fellow education.

 Examples of Major Changes: